What is a Toyota certified collision center?

 Steps to find and verify a Toyota certified body shop

-- Use the Toyota certified facility locator at toyota. com to generate a list of shops near your location
+- Use the Toyota certified facility locator at toyota. com

-Navigating insurance for Toyota certified repairs
+Working through insurance for Toyota certified repairs

 The right to choose a repair facility